IngridMi/mini-hacks/README.md

 - Memes
 - Anything really

-*We encourage you to share ideas and progress in the Web3API Discord to get feedback from other team members and polish your concepts. 🌿*
+*We encourage you to share ideas and progress in the Polywrap Discord to get feedback from other team members and polish your concepts. 🌿*

 ## When? 📅